 We thank the teams across the country who are collecting the wastewater that underpins this work.

-The wastewater analysis has been undertaken at ESR by a team including laboratory staff, data scientists, bioinformaticians, and other staff.
-Ongoing support for this work from the Ministry of Health and ESR management is appreciated.
+Wastewater analysis is undertaken at ESR by a team including laboratory staff, data scientists, bioinformaticians, and other staff.
+Support for this work from the Ministry of Health and ESR management is appreciated.

 Notes